 Another way to think of SMS telephony is to consider hiring a container ship to deliver goods to a port of call.
 You can hire a cheaper company that takes the long route around South America or the more expensive company which goes through the Panama Canal.
 It is this latter route that has a far higher likelihood of arriving on time at the port of call.
 Your cheaper company’s container ship may end up at the bottom of the sea while rounding Cape Horn.

 As a mobile developer, you’ll have a clear understanding of how your mobile experience will play when leveraging HeadSpin’s robust suite of testing and performance monitoring solutions.
 You can take immediate control of a phone anywhere in the world with our Global Device Cloud and test to your heart’s content.
 Looking for a more robust long term solution?
 Leverage your own private cloud for automated testing or setup hourly, daily, weekly testing and benchmark reporting to identify trends and issues around your KPIs.

 HeadSpin can help you automate functional, performance, and load testing across applications, devices, and networks to optimize digital experiences enabled by mobile, web, IoT, and 5G.
 Want to give HeadSpin a try?
-We have a Point of Presence in over 100 countries, 190 locations consisting of 30,000 devices.
+We have a Point of Presence in more than 70 countries, in more than 100 locations, consisting of thousands of devices and endpoints.
 Reach out via our Contact Us form and we will coordinate a discussion and demo.

 Accelerate your Automation Skills

 Introducing HeadSpin University